kescardoso/yinnsound/README.md

 - (4) [Sunset Yoga](https://unsplash.com/photos/I2YSmEUAgDY)

 ### Acknowledgements
-- I received inspiration for this project from
+- I received inspiration for this project from one of our Bootstrap class work at Code Institute (Whisky Drop), which originated my Tea Drop website.